 Summary: Are you thinking of buying an older home?
 If so, there are certain things that you need to look out for, which we will discuss in this article.

 Older homes sometimes offer more charm and character than the newer houses of today.
-They boast gabled roofs, crown moldings, hardwood floors, and antique fixtures, among other things.
+They boast gabled roofs, crown moldings, hardwood floors and antique fixtures, among other things.
 These are traits you’d be hard=pressed to see in modern home construction.

 Buying an old house is like buying a piece of local history.
 Its beautiful period features can give it a timeless beauty and grace that is hard to resist.

 However, buying a house from another era can be an endeavor fraught with potential problems.
 Older houses are not necessarily built to the same electrical or plumbing standards of today.
 Plus, if they have not been maintained correctly through the years, they can turn into a serious money pit or a potential hazard.

 If you’re planning to buy an older home, there are certain precautions you should take to protect yourself.